hieulxswe/hieulxswe.github.io/_posts/2023-01-31-day-in-the-life-of-a-software-engineer.md

 ---
-title: Day in the life of a Software Engineer
+title: [ENG] Day in the life of a Software Engineer
 tags: [software engineer, day in the life, swe, engineer]
 style:
 color: